reinfi/zf-optimized-servicemanager/README.md

   Options

-  --with-initializers : generate initializers if you still use them (they are deprecated) --canonicalized-names : also add canonicalized names to service manager
+  --with-initializers : generate initializers if you still use them (they are deprecated)

+  --canonicalize-names : also add canonicalized names to service manager

 ### FAQ